15 Slavery

 Enslaved Child on Auction Block in Zanzibar, National Maritime Museum, London, c.
 1890

 Slavery has been more the norm than the exception in world history and continues today in various forms, usually associated with human trafficking.
 Among Native Americans, ancient Greeks and others, slave owners drew on POWs (Prisoners-of-War), debtors, or criminals.
 Romans enslaved Jews during the Great Revolt of 66-73 CE and forced them to build their famous Colosseum.
-As the Roman Empire expanded, large-scale raids became routine, though Roman slavery wasn’t racially based.
+As the Roman Empire expanded, large-scale raids became routine, though Roman slavery wasn’t racially based or hereditary.
 Raids continued in the Middle Ages as Ottomans invaded southern and Eastern Europe to enslave Whites, and Arabs expanded into sub-Saharan Africa to trade in Africans’ existing networks.
 Christians and Maghrebi Muslims enslaved each other with impunity across the Mediterranean in the 16th and 17th centuries.
 Western Europeans also traded ethnic Slavs, whom they bought and sold on “slav markets.”
 The term is older, though, tracing to the Old French esclave and Medieval Latin sclava.

 As Europeans expanded south during the Age of Exploration (Chapter 2), they also tapped into the African markets.
 When Portuguese explorers sailed down Africa’s west coast in the 15th century on their way to Asia, they traded copperware, cloth, horses, guns, wine, and iron tools for gold, ivory, raw copper, Raffia cloth, spices, exotic animals, and enslaved humans.
 They nurtured good relations with the victors in African civil wars then traded manufactured goods for POWs, especially in the Kingdom of Kongo and Kingdom of Benin.
 African sellers weren’t associating their human sales with race since people of all ethnicities bought and sold each other.